Sunburst Galaxy

-The Sunburst galaxy is a strongly magnified galaxy at redshift z=2.38 (10.9 billion light years) behind the galaxy cluster PSZ1 G311.65-18.48.
+The Sunburst Galaxy is a strongly magnified galaxy at redshift z=2.38 (10.9 billion light years) behind the galaxy cluster PSZ1 G311.65-18.48.

 The cluster acts as a power magnifier thanks to the gravitational lensing effect.
-The galaxy cluster distorts the space around it creating different paths for the photons coming from the Sunburst galaxy, that appears up to 12 times.
-Some of the images are magnified by very large factors.
-In one of these strongly magnified images of the Sunburst galaxy, astronomers have identified the most luminous star known to date, Godzilla.
+The galaxy cluster distorts the space around it creating different paths for the photons coming from the Sunburst Galaxy.
+This lensing creates four arc segment roughly following a circle around the foreground lensing cluster.
+Chance alignments of the Sunburst Galaxy and galaxies in the lensing cluster breaks up some of the arc segments into multiple smaller images, creating a total of 12 full or partial images of the galaxy along the arc; some of these images are magnified by very large factors.
+In one of these strongly magnified images of the Sunburst Galaxy, astronomers have identified the most luminous star known to date, Godzilla.
+Another study suggests that Godzilla is a compact young massive star cluster that consists of thousands of bright stars and is magnified by a factor between about 500 and 2000.
+Emission from Godzilla's nebula indicates unusually pressurized ionized gas highly enriched with nitrogen.

+The Sunburst Galaxy hosts a massive star cluster that is only 2-4 Myr after formation.
+The star cluster is very compact, weighing tens of millions of solar masses while having a radius no larger than 10 parsecs.
+The star cluster is seen to be leaking ionizing radiation into the intergalactic space.
+In its vicinity, the star cluster excites a dense nebula that is enriched with nitrogen and is likely to have condensed from massive star wind material.